Seedmanc/Booru-mass-uploader/README.md

 ![screenshot: booru menu](https://anonm.gr/d214.png)

-The link leads to a (supposedly) non-existant location on the booru, `/index.php?page=post&s=mass_upload` and injects the uploader's code there, effectively incorporating its abilities into the booru.
+The link leads to a (supposedly) non-existant location on the booru&mdash;`/index.php?page=post&s=mass_upload`&mdash;and injects the uploader's code there, effectively incorporating its abilities into the booru.

 This removes the need to bother with manual cookie retrieval, upload URL management, and, of course, CORS limitation.
 Additionally it allows to use custom tags from your settings.
-I also fixed the irrelevant "Firefox version 3.6 to 40" requirement, all I had to do was adding the polyfill for that one missing method.
+I also fixed the irrelevant "Firefox version 3.6 to 38" requirement; all I had to do was add the polyfill for that one missing method.

 ![screenshot: index.html](http://puu.sh/lqkYQ/ca6addbb18.png)